lusa-hust/error-log-parser-v2/README.md

 ## Summary
-Parsing information from HAProxy, lighttpd, nginx, ATS log files
+Parsing information from HAProxy, lighttpd, nginx, ATS log files Check Status code and send to sentry if status code is 502 or 503
 ## Project structure
 ### Module parsers
 * Function build_log_format: create a formatting string to parse log files